nventive/web-react-skeleton/doc/AzurePipelines.md

 - A storage account with a container
   - Make sure all names are properly setup in the provider.tf file

-This global ressource group is where we will store the terraform state.
+This global resource group is where we will store the terraform state.

 ### Ressource groups for each deployment environment